vulkano-rs/vulkano-book/src/02-initialization/01-initialization.md

 processor or a software implementation.
 It can be basically anything that allows running Vulkan operations.

-As of the writing of this guide, it is not yet possible to use multiple devices simultaneously in an efficient way (eg. SLI/Crossfire).
+As of the writing of this book, it is not yet possible to use multiple devices simultaneously in an efficient way (eg. SLI/Crossfire).
 You *can* use multiple devices simultaneously in the same program, but there is not much point in doing so because you cannot share anything between them.
 Consequently the best thing to do in practice is to choose one physical device which is going to